Fishoak

 Pautzke's Salmon Eggs

 Before Powerbait, salmon eggs were the preserved bait of choice for planted trout.
-Take a size 6-8 hook, and thread a few salmon eggs onto the hook, and cast them out!
+The general trick is to thread a couple salmon eggs onto a size 8-10 hook, along with a mini marshmallow to make sure everything floats.
 In my experience brand doesn't matter too much here, but certain companies sell scented or colored salmon eggs that might work better on particular days.

 See on Amazon